 The national curriculum for mathematics aims to ensure that all pupils:

-Throughout Year 6 pupils will be given the opportunity to master new methods and develop fluency through a variety of approaches including reasoning and problem-solving lessons.
-Pupils will complete short topic-based, formative assessments.
-These assessments monitor progress and identify when intervention and additional support is required.
+Throughout Year 6 pupils will be given the opportunity to master new methods and develop fluency through a variety of approaches including reasoning and problem-solving.
+Emphasis is placed on pupils’ mental arithmetic skills as well as their ability to carry out more complex calculations without the use of a calculator.
 Year 6 pupils have two written home works each week.

 Throughout Year 7 and 8 pupils will continue to build on key stage 2, developing connections across mathematical ideas to improve fluency, recall and the ability to apply their mathematical reasoning in solving increasingly complex problems.
 They should also apply their mathematical knowledge in science, geography, computing and other subjects.
-Pupils will continue to complete short topic-based, formative assessments.
-These assessments monitor progress and identify when intervention and additional support is required.
 Year 7 and 8 pupils have one homework each week.